-Nonetheless, those experiences mean a sentimental attachment was developed and remains to the lowest rungs of the game.
+Nonetheless, those experiences mean a sentimental attachment to the lower rungs of the game.
 Amateur football culture endures in human memory every bit as much as professional football culture, and when it’s personal and shared between fewer people, it can mean even more.
 There’s a rugged romance about lower league and amateur football culture.
-It shirks the glamour and comfort, the obscene wealth and often ridiculous pantomime of the professional game, in favour of something honest and real.
+No glamour and comfort here.
+No obscene wealth, no faintly ridiculous pantomime and playing to crowds.

-People pay money from their modest earnings to play the game.
-They give up their time to coach, referee, organise and watch, to wash muddy stinking football kits; all largely just for the love of it.
-And perhaps also because there’s not much else to do.
-For those involved it matters just as much as it does to anyone working at a professional level.
+It can be easy to forget that people pay money from their modest earnings to play football on patchy slanting pitches that may well be speckled with dog shit.
+People give up their time to coach, referee, organise and watch, to wash muddy stinking football kits.
+All largely for the love of it.
+And for those involved, it matters just as much as it does to anyone working at a professional level.
 Possibly more.

-Football at this level is a different creative challenge to photographing in professional grounds.
+Photographing football at the lower rungs is a different creative challenge to photographing in professional grounds.
 You can get a more authentic sense of place, and space.
 There are clearer cleaner backgrounds, longer uninterrupted lines and more negative space to play with.
 It can be gentler on the eye as a result.

 Partly inspired by rediscovering the brilliant photography shared by ‘When Saturday Comes’ magazine, which documents remote outposts of football culture, last Saturday I took a short walk to my most local club, AFC Butetown.
-I’d seen an FAW piece about that weekend being the first qualifying round of the JD Welsh Cup, the Welsh FA’s equivalent of the FA Cup which allows most amateur teams to compete for the chance to play larger clubs, with the ultimate winner achieving a place in the Europa League.
+I’d seen an FAW piece about that weekend being the first qualifying round of the JD Welsh Cup.
+This is the Welsh FA Cup and allows amateur teams to compete for the chance to play larger clubs, with the ultimate winner achieving a place in the Europa League.

-Afforded the time by Cardiff City not kicking off until later in the day, I went over to take in half an hour or so.
+Afforded the time by a later Cardiff City kick-off, I went over to take in half an hour or so.
 The pitch lies in the shadow of the giant Butetown tower block of flats which can be seen for miles around and forms a community epicentre.
-I fondly remembered my one match playing here in the mid noughties when we were missing our goalie and I sulkily donned the gloves as punishment for a bad previous game, but put in a Man of The Match performance as we won 3-0.
+I fondly remembered my one match playing here in the mid-noughties.
+We were missing our goalkeeper and I sulkily donned the gloves as punishment for a bad previous game, possibly an own-goal.
+I put in a Man of The Match performance and we won 3-0.

-The AFC Butetown pitch and surrounding facilities appeared to have developed over those ten years, but it still retains the same partisan local community feel, which could disconcert a visiting player not used to any sort of crowd.
+The AFC Butetown pitch and surrounding facilities appears to have developed over those ten years, but it still retains the same partisan local community feel, which could disconcert a visiting player not used to a crowd.